Igglybuff/awesome-piracy/readme.md

 #### Web-based Cloud Seedboxes
 - [Seedr](https://www.seedr.cc/) Essentially a seedbox you can paste torrents into which returns a streamable direct link
 - [ZXCFiles](http://www.zxcfiles.net) A similar service that allows you to paste magnet links or upload torrent files and get a DDL.
-First 20GB are free.
+The first 20GB are free.
 - [Bitport.io](https://bitport.io/) Another direct download site for pasting magnet links or .torrent files.
 Free accounts offer 1GB for free.
 - [Torrent Safe](https://www.torrentsafe.com/) Free plan includes 1GB max file size, 2 days file lifetime.
 Discounts for paid subscriptions pop up on their [Facebook page](https://www.facebook.com/TorrentSafe/)
 - [Furk.net](https://www.furk.net/) Free trial offers 1GB per day or 5GB per week if you can get an invite/voucher or use Facebook
-- [FileStream.me](https://filestream.me/) Free subscription offers 200Mb max file size and 200GB storage total
+- [FileStream.me](https://filestream.me/) The free subscription offers 200Mb max file size and 200GB storage total
 - [2Giga.link](https://www.2giga.link/)
 - [Foxleech](https://www.foxleech.com/) No free trial, plans start at $3 per month
 - [Boxopus](https://boxopus.com/) No free trial, plans start at $0.99 per day
 - [Put.io](https://put.io/) $0.99 1 day trial
-- [Put.io automator](https://github.com/datashaman/putio-automator) A suite of commands for managing torrents, transfers and files on Put.IO
+- [Put.io automator](https://github.com/datashaman/putio-automator) A suite of commands for managing torrents, transfers, and files on Put.IO

 #### Seedbox Hosting Providers
 - [novaDedi](https://novadedi.net/index.php) novaDedi formerly known as metaDedi was created to help to find you the cheapest dedicated server for your intended use case.